Last modified April 16, 2018

 5. Sharing of Information Collected

-Sentient Technologies uses a third-party service provider to manage credit card processing.
-Our contract with the credit card processor prohibits it from using your credit card information for any other purpose.
+Sentient Technologies uses third parties who provide services on our behalf to help with our business activities such as managing our credit card processing.
+Our contracts with these companies prohibits them from using your information for any other purpose.

-Sentient Technologies reserves the right to use or disclose information provided if required by law or if Sentient Technologies reasonably believes that use or disclosure is necessary to protect Sentient Technologies’ rights and/or to comply with a judicial proceeding, court order, or legal process.
+Sentient Technologies reserves the right to use or disclose information provided if required by law, such as to comply with a subpoena, or if Sentient Technologies reasonably believes in good faith that use or disclosure is necessary to protect Sentient Technologies’ rights, protect your safety or the safety of others and/or to comply with a judicial proceeding, court order, government request or legal process.

 Sale to a Third Party